Pitfall II: Lost Caverns: Legacy

 David Crane at the Retro Gaming Expo in 2011.
 Crane said that the Pitfall! games following Pitfall II: Lost Caverns were not "Pitfall! sequels as much as other games with the name Pitfall placed on them."

-Following the release of Pitfall II: Lost Caverns, the Atari 2600 reached the end of its lifecycle as a system for new games, and no other games for it were developed using Crane's Display Processor Chip.
+Following the release of Pitfall II: Lost Caverns, the Atari 2600 reached the end of its lifecycle as a system, and no other games for it were developed using Crane's Display Processor Chip.
 Crane was often asked if he would develop a third Pitfall game, he responded that "after one sequel, I was happy to move on to other ideas."
 Following work on Pitfall II, Crane began work developing games for the Commodore 64, starting with Ghostbusters (1984).
 Crane stayed with Activision until 1987.

 Sega developed an arcade game titled Pitfall II: The Lost Caverns (1985) which featured gameplay elements from both of Crane's Pitfall games.
 The Japanese company Micronics developed Super Pitfall for the Nintendo Entertainment System, which was described by Stuart Hunt of Retro Gamer as a "loose port" of Crane's Pitfall II.
 Super Pitfall featured a similar storyline to Pitfall II involving Pitfall Harry exploring caves to seek the Raj diamond and rescue his niece Rhonda and Quickclaw the lion who have become trapped in the cave depths.
-Crane stated he had seen all of the later Pitfall! games and has played a few of them, and said he felt they were not "Pitfall sequels as much as other games with the name Pitfall placed on them."
+In 2012, Crane stated he had seen all of the later Pitfall! games and had played a few of them, but he felt they were not "Pitfall sequels as much as other games with the name Pitfall placed on them."